 If your child has hypothyroidism, short stature, or other endocrine disorder, we can help with a referral to the appropriate specialist in Endocrinology.

 After other weight-loss options are exhausted, bariatric surgery may be an appropriate treatment for morbidly obese teens to reach a healthier weight.
 Learn more about our Bariatric Surgery Program.

 We consider the full continuum, from obesity prevention to intervention as it relates to research, advocacy and education.
-The partnership of the Obesity Institute specialists with Children’s Research Institute is a combination without parallel across the country.
+The partnership of the Obesity Program specialists with Children’s Research Institute is a combination without parallel across the country.
 The Center for Genetic Medicine Research and the Center for Translational Science meet the challenges of childhood obesity with a broad spectrum of molecular, genetic, behavioral, environmental, clinical epidemiologic and translational studies.